thaitrann/Presonal-Project/README.md

 # Python
+- Using Selenium to crawl data in Shopee.
 - Using API Youtube to crawl comments on videos.
 - Using BeautifulSoup library to crawl newspaper content.
 - Using the LogisticRegression algorithm for building the Emotion Recognition project then using comments crawled to test model.